egovernment/eregistrations/documentation/styles.md

 ## Tables

-#### Default tables
+#### Default table

-Basic styles for tables are kept in *css/table.css* file.
-By default table will be stripped, and displayed in container full width.
+Basic styles for tables are maintained in *css/table.css* file.
+By default table will be stripped, and displayed in on page full width.
 Default table can contain table head, table body, actions column, non-responsive display.
 By adding ***actions*** class to table cells, and placing ***a*** or ***button*** element inside.
 By adding ***desktop-only*** class to table cells, cells will be hidden in *mobile view*.